matthieuSolente/email-darkmode/README.md

 - :x: iPhone 12 iOS 14 (force dark)
 - :x: iPhone 12 - Gmail iOS 14 (dark)

+It's working on Mac OS so on Mac OS Monterrey, Big Sur, Mojave you will have the white image.
+The background won't change on these versions so to avoid white image on light background you'll have to change the background color of the container.

 Mac OS Monterrey, Big Sur, Mojave no changes in light mode